NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/2. Singly Linked List/README.md

 - Insertion:
     - O(n), in case searching for a node is required, which might be applicable to part of Linked List:
         - Middle
-        - End (without a tail node)
+        - Back (without a tail node)
     - O(1), in case no searching for a node is required, which might be applicable to part of Linked List:
         - Front
-        - End (with a tail node)
+        - Back (with a tail node)
 - Deletion:
     - O(n), in case searching for a node is required, which might be applicable to part of Linked List:
         - Middle
-        - End (with a tail node)
+        - Back (with a tail node)
-    - O(1), in case searching for a node is required, which might be applicable to:
+    - O(1), in case no searching for a node is required, which might be applicable to:
         - Front
-        - End (without a tail node)
+        - Back (without a tail node)
 - Search:
     - O(n), searching for a particular node requires linear time